MarximusMaximus/factorio-thermal-solar-power/README.md

 Adds the ability to build a thermal solar complex an early game solution for clean energy; automaticaly adjusts the heat exchangers temperature to produce steam in the same temperatures as with Bob's Power.

+Note: Thermal Solar Panels take time to heat.
+Heat pipes will waste heat as they transfer heat.
+Molten Salt Heat Accumulators take A LONG time to heat up and will bottleneck early heat generation -- you only really need them if nights in your game are long; vanilla game/Nauvis nights are short enough to not need them.

 Forked from CW-thermal-solar-power v0.2.16 by CyberWizard2261 and merged in CWTSP_balance v1.0.1 by Caxx (Public Domain).

 # Features